-By taking out membership of British Cycling, individuals or their parents/guardians consent to the member being bound by the Byelaws, Technical Regulations, Code of Conduct, Child Protection and Anti-Doping policies of British Cycling.
+By taking out membership of British Cycling, individuals or their parents/guardians consent to the member being bound by the Byelaws, Technical Regulations, Code of Conduct, Safeguarding Policies and Anti-Doping Rules of British Cycling.

 - The purchaser of Membership is required to agree to these terms and conditions at the point of purchase.
 Any individual purchasing Membership for a third party shall be deemed to be acting with the consent of each Member for whom they are making that purchase, including acting with the authority of each such Member to agree to these terms and conditions on their behalf.
 Following the purchase of a Membership, British Cycling shall only communicate with the registered Member (regardless of whether such Membership was bought on their behalf or otherwise).

-- By taking out membership of British Cycling, individuals or their parents/guardians consent to the member being bound by the Byelaws, Technical Regulations, Code of Conduct, Child Protection, Anti-Doping and Cancellation policies of British Cycling, which will be updated from time to time, copies available upon request and available at www.britishcyling.org.uk
+- By taking out membership of British Cycling, individuals or their parents/guardians consent to the member being bound by the Byelaws, Technical Regulations, Code of Conduct, Safeguarding Policies, Anti-Doping Rules and Cancellation policies of British Cycling, which will be updated from time to time, copies available upon request and available at www.britishcyling.org.uk

 - British Cycling shall be entitled to refuse an application from, or suspend or cancel the Membership of, any Member in its absolute discretion.

 - The Membership of each Member will commence on the date on which it is purchased and automatically expire 12 months thereafter, unless the Member has set up a continuous payment such as an annual Direct Debit.
 Members should allow 14 days from the date of purchase for their Membership pack to be delivered.
 Nothing in these terms and conditions guarantees a Member will be entitled to renew their Membership.
 Once expired, all rights and benefits of Membership will cease.

 - British Cycling reserves the right to re-brand or re-name Membership products at any time.